AGPO93/AGPO93.github.io/_posts/2018-04-17-Networking.markdown

 <b>What Went Wrong<b/>

-  So far: our game supports gamepads, but the menu system doesn't work very well with them.
+  So far: Our game supports gamepads, but the menu system doesn't work very well with them.
 When navigating through the menus, its only possible for the players who use a gamepad to select the first and last option on the menu.